kodecocodes/swift-style-guide/README.markdown

 let value = max(x, y, z)  // another free function that feels natural
 ```

-## Memory Management

-Code (even non-production, tutorial demo code) should not create reference cycles.
-Analyze your object graph and prevent strong cycles with `weak` and `unowned` references.
-Alternatively, use value types (`struct`, `enum`) to prevent cycles altogether.

 ### Extending object lifetime

 Extend object lifetime using the `[weak self]` and `guard let strongSelf = self else { return }` idiom. `[weak self]` is preferred to `[unowned self]` where it is not immediately obvious that `self` outlives the closure.
 Explicitly extending lifetime is preferred to optional unwrapping.